0xSR42/notes/notes-on-governance.md

 A person’s caste decides their behavior to some extent, but the likely contributing factor there is that person’s DNA, psychology and personality.

-The Varna system is an elegant and minimal governance system.
+The varna system is an elegant and minimal governance system.
 It has one ordinary varna (Sudra) and three specialist ones (Brahmin, Kshatriya, Vaisya).

 Note that 3 is the minimum number of nodes needed to have a fault-tolerant